 In 1940, he published an autobiography of the first part of his life It was titled, The Big Sea.
 He was also working for the Chicago Defender writing about a comical character he named Jesse B. The decade also saw Hughes contribute lyrics to a Broadway musical and begin teaching creative writing at Atlanta University.
 At the beginning of 1951, he published ‘Harlem (What happens to a dream deferred?’).”

-Langston Hughes died in May of 1967 from complications due to prostate cancer.
+Langston Hughes died in May of 1967 in New York City from complications due to prostate cancer.
 His ashes were interred at the entrance of the Center for Research in Black Culture in Harlem.
 Additionally, his home was registered as a historic landmark.

 Influence from other Poets

 Langston Hughes was notably influenced by writers such as Paul Laurence Dunbar, Carl Sandburg, and Walt Whitman.
 As part of the Harlem Renaissance, he has served as a major influence on generations of poets who have come after him and looked to the movement for inspiration.

 Jessie Fauset also played a vital role in nurturing the talent of Hughes, as she became a mentor for many up-and-coming black writers during the Harlem Renaissance.
 Some of the most notable of these were Countee Cullen, Claude McKay, Jean Toomer, and Anne Spencer.